Advising at EFSC

 Advisors assist prospective and current students with planning degree programs, understanding responsibilities as a student, and succeeding in your academic career at Eastern Florida State College.

 Accepted students are assigned an advisor once they complete all enrollment steps and this advisor's name is easy to find when logged into the myEFSC Portal.
-See the video below for a tutorial on how to find your advisor's name and how to make an appointment in the student portal.
+You can find your advisor's name and make an appointment in the Student Services Appointments section of the portal.
 Also review our "Getting Started" page for tips about getting ready for meetings with your advisor, plus follow-up information for after a session.

 Please understand that academic advising could be limited over the phone or via e-mail to protect the privacy of your educational records so make an appointment with your advisor as needed.